 First, verify that 'Group administration' is marked.
-YOST2 provides a list of all groups, which greatly facilitates the group administration.
+YaST2 provides a list of all groups, which greatly facilitates the group administration.
 To delete a group, select it from the list (the line will be highlighted dark blue) and click 'Delete'.
 It is also easy to 'Add' and 'Edit' groups.
 Simply proceed as described in "Create a new group".

-Figure 2.6: Group administration
+Figure 2.7: User Administration